• Home

 The Five Facet Mindfulness Questionnaire (FFMQ), developed by Baer et al. (2006), takes a broader view by assessing five dimensions of mindfulness: Observing, Describing, Acting with Awareness, Non-Judging, and Non-Reactivity.
 Available in multiple lengths (e.g., 39, 24, and 15 items), it is particularly useful for identifying areas of strength or growth to guide practice.

-Both tools are grounded in peer-reviewed research and are offered here to support your personal mindfulness journey.
+Both tools are grounded in peer-reviewed research and are offered here to support your personal meditation program.
 As with any self-assessment, consider interpreting results in light of your own experience and with guidance from a teacher or professional when appropriate.

 Legal and Ethical Use Notice